+ELECTRICAL REQUIREMENTS

-ELECTRICAL REQUIREMENTS: All self contained spas use 120VAC or 240VAC electrical spa packs..
+All self contained spas use 120VAC or 240VAC electrical spa packs..
 These instructions describe the only acceptable electrical wiring procedures.
 Spas wired in any other way will void your warranty and may result in serious injury.
 All installations should be completed by a certified electrician.
 Failure to comply with state and local codes may result in fire or personal injury and will be the sole responsibility of the spa owner.

 120VAC: This requires an isolated 20 Amp circuit breaker.
 This needs to be an isolated circuit with no other appliances or lights on this circuit at any time.
 Extension cords are not to be used in conjunction with the operations of the spa.
 Low voltage damage could result and this is not covered by warranty.
+NOTE: All components must be 120V; No 240V components allowable.